Category Archives: Homeschool

 Mission Tejas State Park is home to the Rice Family Log Home.
 It is over 150 years old.
 I can only imagine the stories that exist around this piece of history!

 To walk through such a place and read the History of it is amazing.
-To think about the fact they had to leave Texas because of Native American raids makes you realize the raids must have been at this house and it just seems like you took a step back into History.
+To think about the fact that they had to leave Texas because of Native American raids makes you realize the raids must have been at this house, and it just seems like you took a step back into History.

 Stewart said seeing this house with the “dog-trot” (we call it a dog-run) makes him long for a dog-run log house of his own.
 I am not so crazy about that idea, I want my house joined altogether simply for safety reasons.

 We load up in the car and drive around to where the hiking trail begins.
-Of course, there is a park right there and all my kids had to take a turn at the cool little backhoe toy there.
+Of course, there is a park right there, and all my kids had to take a turn at the cool little backhoe toy there.
 Yes, even my biggest “kid” had to give it a try.
 Stewart says we need one of these at our creek, then maybe he could get the kids to help him dig dirt.

 Stewart and Anna play on the slide.
-Quickly he realizes he has not lost THAT much weight yet.
+Quickly, he realizes he has not lost THAT much weight yet.
 “Hunny, I …ammm….stucckkk,” he calls as he scoots himself down the slide.
 Anna naturally goes down with ease.
 Her hiking books slide just fine on the metal.

-With fall leave crunching under our feet, we head out on the hiking trail.
+With fall leaves crunching under our feet, we head out on the hiking trail.
 One and a quarter miles is an easy little hike.
 The kids got a kick out of the sign that read “foot traffic only.”
 “Like what else kind of traffic are you going to have on a hiking trail?”
 I explain that they mean no bikes or horses on this one.

 We made it to the top of that hill and decided that maybe this hike wasn’t as easy as we first thought.
-I suggest we slow down and take our time, and check out the area.
+I suggest we slow down, take our time, and check out the area.
 We come across the CCC baths.
 A primitive dugout area that was lined with rock.
 I assumed this is where they bathed.
-Adam acts out taking a bath in the “tub” labeled “bathe”.
+Adam acts out, taking a bath in the “tub” labeled “bathe”.
 There was another “tub” labeled “rinse” and a hole labeled “spring”.
 On a cold day like this was I was thinking they needed a pit labeled “fire”, to warm that water.

 ~Becky~